 Kiwifruit is also known to assist in wading off the effects of stress, joint inflammation and attack from viruses and bacteria. (page 29)

-Protect Yourself & Your Loved Ones With…These 101 Super Foods That Will “Automatically” Heal Your Body”
+Protect Yourself & Your Loved Ones With…These 101 Super Foods That Will “Automatically” Begin Healing Your Body”

 Eating the three foods from this article is a great way to start reversing the damage that has been done and jump start your health and immune system.